salma-emara/aps105-book/textbook/chapters/chapter04-loops/debugging-loops.md

 ## Goal of this exercise

 * Practice reviewing other people's code
-* Fixing mistakes in other people's code (debugging) -- trains you to see/avoid mistakes in your own code
+* Fix mistakes in other people's code (debugging)
+* See/avoid mistakes in your own code

 ## Common mistakes